marianobarrios/dregex/README.md

 Dregex is a Scala/JVM library that implements a regular expression engine using deterministic finite automata (DFA).
 It supports some Perl-style features and yet retains linear matching time.

 Most mainstream engines work with flavors of regular expressions based on the one that appeared Perl 5 in 1994.
-That flavors include a wide range of features, which make state-machine based implementation impossible.
+Those flavors include a wide range of features, which make state-machine based implementation impossible.
 As they rely on recursive backtracking, these engines can also have exponential matching time.

 On the other hand, there is a mathematical definition of regular expressions, as they were invented by Stephen Kleene in 1956.
 In the most minimalistic version these expresions consist of just literal characters, alternation ("|") and repetition ("*").
 They can be matched again arbitrary text of length n in O(n), using a Definite Finite Automaton (DFA).
 Using DFA also allows to do set operations; i.e., union, intersection and difference.